Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

-*What is the name of the filter plugin used in Logstash to parse unstructured log data?*
+**Q2: What is the name of the filter plugin used in Logstash to parse unstructured log data?**

-> This name was actually in the tech news cycle recently - unfortunately because of a certain E. Musk.
-And not related to this plugin.
+*This name was actually in the tech news cycle recently - unfortunately because of a certain E. Musk.
+And not related to this plugin.*

 <details>